Skip to Content

 organized as a Department of the College of Medicine in 1948.
 Today, the Department of Biochemistry is one of five basic science departments in the Roy J. and Lucille A. Carver College of Medicine at The University of Iowa.
 Excellent research facilities and a research-oriented faculty allow our department to offer broadly based programs of undergraduate, graduate, and postgraduate study.

 The Biochemistry faculty is a community of 40 members: 25 primary and secondary faculty members, six adjunct appointees, and nine faculty emeriti.
 The faculty supervise research in biochemistry, molecular, cellular, developmental, computational and structural biology, and model system genetics.
 Research is supported by grants from the National Institutes of Health, the National Science Foundation, the American Heart Association, the American Cancer Society, the Muscular Dystrophy Association, and other sources.
-Total research funding for primary members of the department recently exceeded $7 million per year.
-The department is four years into a multi-year expansion which has resulted in hiring nine new primary appointees.
+The Department has undergone a significant expansion with the addition of nin new primary and three new secondary faculty members since 2009.
+Total research funding for primary members of the department exceeds $5 million per year

 The Biochemistry Undergraduate Program is focused on students as individuals.
 The program is